NiceRingNode/PartialConvolution/README.md

 # Results

-实验证明，如果遮掩的部分中间有一些小孔，修复的效果会更好一些
+Experiments have proved that if there are some small holes in the middle of the covered part, the inpainting effect will be better.

-下面展示了使用三种不同面积mask的训练结果，从上到下分别是：
+The following shows the training results using three kinds of masks that have different area proportion, from top to bottom:

-mask image，original image, predict image, comp image, mask
+> mask image，original image, predict image, comp image, mask

 mask：**shadow area: 35.5%**